 The contributions from contributing partners should correspond to the amounts they have committed in the letter of endorsement requesting to become a contributing partner (Article 9 Council Regulation (EU) 2021/2085).
 Their contributions can consist of financial contributions and/or in-kind contributions.
-Applicant contributing partners must submit the endorsement letter for approval by the Global Health EDCTP3 Governing Board before the deadline for submission of the second-stage applications.
-It is recommended that the draft letter is submitted to the Global Health EDCTP3 Programme Office sufficiently ahead of deadline for submission of proposals to allow the review.
+Applicant contributing partners must submit the endorsement letter for approval by the Global Health general-mga horizon-euratom en.pdf (europa.eu)

+EDCTP3 Governing Board before the deadline for submission of the second-stage applications.
+It is recommended that the draft letter is submitted to the Global Health EDCTP3 Programme Office sufficiently ahead of deadline for submission of proposals to allow the review74.